Why Camera Lenses Are So Pricey | Factors Behind the Cost

 One of the primary drivers of a lens’ price is the optical design and glass quality used in its construction.
 Producing high-quality glass elements and assembling them in a way that minimizes optical aberrations like distortion, chromatic aberration, and flare is an inordinately complex and expensive undertaking.
 Top manufacturer brands like Canon, Nikon, Sony, and Zeiss source only the purest types of optical glass from a handful of specialty glass manufacturers worldwide.

-This special high-grade “coated” glass must meet stringent technical specifications for light transmission, refractive index consistency, and surface precision measured in millionths of a millimeter.
+This special high-grade “coated” glass must meet stringent technical specifications for light transmission, refractive index consistency, and surface precision measured in millionths of a millimetre.
 Even small defects or variations in the glass can negatively impact image quality.
 The coating processes used to apply delicate anti-reflective and anti-smudge treatments to each element’s surface increase costs further.

 Additionally, advanced lens designs with many element groups require tightly machined alloy or metallic lens barrels and focusing assemblies to hold all the glass precisely aligned in their intended positions throughout the lens’ focusing and zoom ranges.
 More elements and complex multi-focal length solutions like parfocal zoom lenses drive up manufacturing complexity and costs substantially.